|

 LST-486

-US Naval Warships camouflage: Notes and
+US Naval Warships camouflage: Modifications in camouflage after

-suggestions regarding the Green Island invasion
+Green Island invasion

 www.shipcamouflage.com/5_2.htm